grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/03 API/01 Faults/01 Grpc.md

 ## Example

-This example defines a Grpc fault that introduces a delay of `50ms` in all requests and returns a status code `13` in `10%` of the requests.
+This example defines a gRPC fault that introduces a delay of `50ms` in all requests and returns a status code `13` in `10%` of the requests.

 ```javascript
 const fault = {